SAP/spartacus-docs/_pages/dev/seo/html-tags.md

 ### Description Resolver

-Each page on the storefront can contain a `description` tag.
+Each page in the storefront can contain a `description` tag.
 The description tag is used in the search engine result page to improve the click-through-rate (CTR).
 It is not used to improve the page ranking.
 It is generally considered best practice to create a description tag for each page, although there are occasions when the search engine is more capable of generating the description based on the context.

 ### Image Resolver